Guides

-The educational modalities in vocational training, academic graduate and continuing education can be of different types and their curriculum units vary depending on their levels of complexity.
+The educational modalities in professional training, graduate degrees and continuing education can be of different types and their curriculum units vary depending on their levels of complexity.

 Level 3 Modular Unit: Subject-Course-Module.